Relationship

 What does "Rescuing an Abandoned Friend" mean in a dream?

-What does "Arguing with an Abandoned Friend" mean in a dream?
+What does "Ignoring an Abandoned Friend" mean in a dream?

 Some dreams feel deeply personal, but many follow shared human patterns.
 Research and dream reports show that certain dream themes appear across many people's lives, often during periods of stress, change, fear, uncertainty, or emotional transition.